Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/object-storage.md

 ![](../../../assets/images/store/7.png?classes=border,shadow)

 ### Deleting object
-To delete an object from the bucket use the next code block:
+To delete an object from the bucket, use the next code block:
 ```python
 bucket.delete_key('hello.txt')
 ```